| Vortigern Studies has the

 Christian converts to change their names as well.

-names to new ones that had a strong political
+new ones that had a strong political message.

 - Was Vortigern a Celt?